W5DEV/vue-recipe-vault-online/README.md

 ## Ice-Box
 1. Create the unit-conversion for large/small batches (selectable via radio or toggle?).
 This should be some sort of +/- toggle that has a max of probably 12.
-2. Rework home page layout/content, possibly after consultingw with someone about copy.
+2. ~~Rework home page layout/content, possibly after consulting with someone about copy.~~
+3. Update copy of public pages to be more professional and less 'placeholder'.

 ### Beta-Test Considerations
 1. User Groups for Cooks and Technical Testers?